 American / 1967

-Excerpt from The Lingering Immaterialities of William Brovelli (2010) by art critic Dominique Nahas
+Excerpt from the Lingering Immaterialities of William Brovelli (2010) by art critic Dominique Nahas